-- 1. Error of Omission: These errors occur when any business transaction is completely omitted from the recording in the books of original records. - Example: As goods, sold of \ge 10,000 to Mr. Ram, is entered nowhere in the original books then its effect will also not come on the ledger and trial balance.
-Thus such type of errors cannot be located by trial balance. - 2.
-Error of Commission: Such types of errors are found when one account is debited or credited in the place of another account. - 3.
-Error of Principle: These errors occur when there is wrong classification between the capital and revenue nature incomes or expenditures. - Example: As the purchases of furniture of $\stackrel{?}{\underset{?}{?}}$ 20,000 are entered in the book of purchases while it should be in furniture account.
-Such errors cannot be located by trial balance. - 4.
-Compensating Error: When two errors of the same account occur and the effect of one error is compensated by the effect of other error it is called compensating error. - Example: If purchase of ₹10,000 from Ajay is credited only by ₹1,000 while the purchases from Vijay for ₹ 1,000 is credited by ₹ 10,000.
+1. Error of Omission: These errors occur when any business transaction is completely omitted from the recording in the books of original records.

+Example: As goods, sold of $\gtrless$ 10,000 to Mr. Ram, is entered nowhere in the original books then its effect will also not come on the ledger and trial balance.
+Thus such type of errors cannot be located by trial balance.

+2. Error of Commission: Such types of errors are found when one account is debited or credited in the place of another account.

+Example: As cash received from Shyam ₹ 1,000 has been credited in the name of Ram.
+Such type of errors do not affect the agreement of the totals of the debit and credit side of the trial balance but they affect the result of the business.

+3. Error of Principle: These errors occur when there is wrong classification between the capital and revenue nature incomes or expenditures.

+Example: As the purchases of furniture of $\gtrless$ 20,000 are entered in the book of purchases while it should be in furniture account.
+Such errors cannot be located by trial balance.

+4. Compensating Error: When two errors of the same account occur and the effect of one error is compensated by the effect of other error it is called compensating error.

+Example: If purchase of ₹ 10,000 from Ajay is credited only by ₹ 1,000 while the purchases from Vijay for ₹ 1,000 is credited by ₹ 10,000.
 Thus, such type of errors do not affect on the agreement of the Trial Balance.